 NOTE: This information is for historical reference only.
-This series of books has been re-imagined and revised as the Agents of ISIS series.
+This series of books has been re-imagined, updated, and revised as the Agents of the Imperial Special Investigation Service series.

 Roger Elwood, who was the editor at Laser Books, was also choosing books for the publishing company that, at the time, was called Pyramid Books.
 In that capacity, he'd been in contact with the estate of E.E.
 "Doc" Smith to publish Smith's earlier classic series and to make series out of some of his later works.
 One of these later works was a novella called "Imperial Stars" that appeared in the May, 1964 issue of If Magazine.
 The story was about a family of circus performers who were secretly undercover agents defending the security of the interstellar Empire of Earth.
 Smith had been intending to write more stories in this series, but unfortunately he died before any further works could be realized.
 There the idea languished for ten years.